jkeener/personal-goals/ideas-and-misc/book-checklist.md

 - [ ] The Poisonwood Bible
 - [ ] Jiu-Jitsu University
 - [ ] The Pocket Emily Dickinson
+- [ ] Harry Potter and the Chamber of Secrets
+- [x] The Girl on the Train
 - [x] The Love Poems by Pablo Neruda

 ## September